 - Maritime offices around the globe

-The registrar of Cyprus ships classifies three different types of shipping vessels:
+The registrar of Cyprus ships has three different types of shipping vessels classification societies:

-- ‘Provisional’ Registration: This is applicable to the registration of ships for 6 months.
+- ‘Provisional’ Registration: This applies to the registration of ships for 6 months.
 It can be renewed one time for an additional 3 months.

 - ‘Parallel’ Registration: Divided between two categories, parallel registration applies to foreign vessels of a Cyprus shipping company under bareboat charter to gain the Cyprus flag most often for 2 years (parallel-in) or owners of Cyprus vessels to choose to bareboat charter the ships to a foreign company/person for parallel registration in a foreign register for the length of a charter party (parallel-out).